Financial Safety Tips

 - Never leave a computer unattended while using any online banking or investing service.

 - Never access banking or other financial services information at Internet cafes, public libraries, or other unsecured wireless systems.
 Unauthorized software may have been installed to trap account number and sign on information, leaving you vulnerable to possible fraud.
-Remember that BTH Bank has secure computers available at each of their stores for customers to use to access online banking.
+Remember that BTH Bank has secure computers available at each of their locations for customers to use to access online banking.

 - Immediately let BTH Bank know of any suspicious transactions, particularly ACH or wire transfers.
 There is a limited recovery window for these transactions and immediate escalation may prevent further loss.